digicatapult/sqnc-ipfs/README.md

 # sqnc-ipfs

-Manages a go-ipfs instance maintaining the private network swarm key based on the value from a `sqnc-node` instance.
+Manages a [kubo](https://docs.ipfs.tech/install/command-line/) instance maintaining the private network swarm key based on the value from a `sqnc-node` instance.

 ## Local development
 > install dependencies